kundurukarthiksai-creator/cse540-smart-contract-project/README.md

 * IPFS (for off-chain storage)

 ## Roles in Supply Chain
-- Supplier → Registers products
+- Supplier -> Registers products
-- Manufacturer → Processes products
+- Manufacturer -> Processes and updates products
-- Distributor → Ships products
+- Distributor -> Handles shipment and custody transfer
-- Retailer → Final delivery
+- Retailer -> Receives and delivers products

-Role-based access control ensures only authorized users perform specific actions.
+- Regulator -> Verifies and validates product records
+- Consumer -> Views product provenance and authenticity

+## Smart Contracts
+The current draft uses one Solidity contract, `SupplyChain.sol`, which combines stakeholder registration, product registration, and provenance tracking logic for this milestone.

 ## System Architecture